ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-setup.md

 # Before using Zeus

 To start using Zeus you will need to be running your own Bitcoin lightning node.
-And for those that just started with Bitcoin, will be better to read these resources about Bitcoin Lightning Network, before start their own Lightning node.
-It is very important to understand these new concepts, technical terms that you will encounter by using Zeus LN app.
+And for those that just started with Bitcoin, will be better to read these resources about Bitcoin Lightning Network, before starting their own Lightning node.
+It is very important to understand these new concepts and technical terms that you will encounter by using the Zeus LN app.

 Zeus LN app is supporting the following Lightning implementations: LND, CLN, Eclair and also lndhub accounts.
 Below you will find more documentation about these LN implementations and much more information needed to manage your Lightning Node.

 ### What is a Bitcoin Lightning Network (LN) node?
-A Bitcoin Node is a computer that connects to Bitcoin network and uses peer-to-peer protocol that allows nodes communicating with each other within the network as well as spreading information on transactions and blocks.
-Information is distributed among such nodes and they are what blockchain network consists of.
+A Bitcoin Node is a computer that connects to Bitcoin network and uses a peer-to-peer protocol that allows nodes to communicate with each other within the network as well as spreading information on transactions and blocks.
+Information is distributed among such nodes and they are what the blockchain network consists of.
 [See more details here](https://en.bitcoinwiki.org/wiki/Node).

 Lightning Network is the additional payment protocol (Layer 2), a layer embedded on top of a blockchain to enable users to send or receive payments instantly and at almost zero cost.
 It involves the use of peer-to-peer payment channels that mean users can defer broadcasting their transactions to the blockchain, making it scale.
 It is intended to help Bitcoin to scale.
 [See more details here](https://en.bitcoinwiki.org/wiki/Lightning_Network).